 IF THE COMPANY HAS NOT PUT IN PLACE A SHAREHOLDER/PARTICIPATION HOLDER AGREEMENT, IT UNDERSTANDS AND ACCEPTS THAT THE RELATIONSHIP AMONG SHAREHOLDERS/PARTICIPATION CERTIFICATE HOLDERS SHALL BE SOLELY GOVERNED BY ITS ARTICLES OF ASSOCIATION AND APPLICABLE STATUTORY CORPORATE LAW (E.G., SWISS CODE OF OBLIGATIONS FOR SWISS ISSUERS).
 IT MEANS, IN PARTICULAR, THAT NO DRAG-ALONG, TAG-ALONG OR EQUIVALENT MECHANISM(S) WILL BE AVAILABLE TO THE COMPANY OR ITS SHAREHOLDERS AFTER THE DIGITAL ASSETS HAVE BEEN EXCHANGED: THE COMPANY AND ITS CURRENT SHAREHOLDERS UNDERSTANDS AND ACCEPTS THIS RISK IN FULL.
-IF THE COMPANY HAS PUT IN PLACE A SHAREHOLDER/PARTICIPATION HOLDER AGREEMENT, IT UNDERSTANDS AND ACCEPTS THAT T-DX PARTICIPANTS PURCHASING DIGITAL ASSETS VIA T-DX WILL NOT SIGN IN WRITING NOR ELECTRONICALLY THE SHAREHOLDER/PARTICIPATION HOLDER AGREEMENT.
+IF THE COMPANY HAS PUT IN PLACE A SHAREHOLDER/PARTICIPATION HOLDER AGREEMENT, IT CAN REQUEST TAURUS, IN WRITING PRIOR TO THE START OF TRADING, TO COLLECT AN ELECTRONICALLY SIGNED VERSION OF THE AGREEMENT (USING DOCUSIGN) FROM EACH T-DX BUYER.
 THE COMPANY AGREES TO HOLD TAURUS HARMELESS AND THAT TAURUS SHALL NOT BE LIABLE, TO THE FULLEST EXTEND, FOR ANY DIRECT OR INDIRECT DAMAGES IN RELATION TO THE SERVICE.

 EXCEPT AS EXPLICITLY STATED IN THIS AGREEMENT OR REQUIRED BY MANDATORY PROVISIONS OF SWISS LAW THAT ARE NOT WAIVABLE BY AGREEMENT (I.E. ONLY IN CASE OF UNLAWFUL INTENT OR GROSS NEGLIGENCE), TAURUS MAKES NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF SATISFACTORY QUALITY, NON-INFRINGEMENT AND FITNESS FOR A PARTICULAR PURPOSE.
 THIS IMPLIES THAT TAURUS WILL NEVER BE HELD RESPONSIBLE IN ANY OTHER CASE (INCLUDING, BUT NOT LIMITED TO HANDLING MISTAKE BY THE COMPANY, TRADING ERRORS, MISLEADING INFORMATION PUBLISHED BY THE COMPANY, TRADING SUSPENSION, FRAUDS BY THE COMPANY, MARKET MANIPULATION BY THE COMPANY, LOSSES DUE TO A CYBER-ATTACK OF THE COMPANY’S IT ENVIRONMENT, FRAUD, ETC.).